zeckson/testsystem/README.md

 # testsystem
-Testing System used for test students studying on CF SPB IFMO
+Testing System used for test students studying on CP SPB IFMO